Jonathan E. Mangum: Industry leadership

 Mangum co-founded Incisive Technologies in 2012 and led the development of its lead product, BlueCheck™, from initial research through to GMP manufacturing and market clearance.
-He served as Chief Executive Officer (2018–2021) and Chief Scientific Officer (2018–2024), overseeing regulatory strategy, manufacturing scale-up, clinical trials, and scientific marketing.
+He was Chief Executive Officer (2018–2021) and Chief Scientific Officer (2018–2024), overseeing regulatory strategy, manufacturing scale-up, clinical trials, and scientific marketing.
 He designed the company's ISO 13485–certified Melbourne facility and led successful funding rounds totalling over AUD $20 million.